 Long gone are the days of all your dishes facing the same direction in the dishwasher.
 Instead, Regalbuto says all plates should face the center of the dishwasher on the bottom rack.
 "That's where the powerful water sprayer/hose is located," she says.
 Line up some plates on the bottom right and some on the bottom left so they're facing each other.

 Believe it or not, there's a method to placing your silverware in the container on the bottom rack.
 In order to ensure they get super-clean during the dishwashing cycle, Regalbuto says all silverware handles should be at the top.
 While there's a huge debate between the handles-up and handles-down method, putting them in handles-up keeps them cleaner after the wash, too.
 Because you're grabbing the silverware handles when you unload the dishwasher instead of the parts you put in your mouth, you'll keep germ transfer to a minimum.

-If you’re a bowls-on-top girl, it’s time to change your method.
-Regalbuto says bowls should be on the bottom rack with the dishes because that’s where the spray is the strongest.
-When you pull them out of the dishwasher, they’ll actually be clean—there’s no longer any dinner leftovers still clinging on for dear life.
+If you're a bowls-on-top person, it's time to change your method.
+Regalbuto says bowls should be on the bottom rack with the dishes because that's where the spray is the strongest.
+When you pull them out of the dishwasher, they'll actually be clean—there's no longer any dinner leftovers still clinging on for dear life.